TerriaJS/terriajs/doc/contributing/frontend-style-guide.md

 Some UI-related tests not involving rendering can be seen at `test/Models/parseCustomMarkdownToReactTsSpec.ts`

+### Internationalisation (Internationalization / i18n)
+Any strings within the application should be through a translation file - a base English one is used under `lib/Language/en/translation.json`.

+For the most part, simple strings should go through fine by calling `i18next.t()`.
+There are a few notable cases where this can get tricky:

+1. When loading an object (array) from translation.
+For example, `"aliases":
+   "helpContentTerm1.aliases"` mapping to an array in the translation file, to keep things in one place when loading strings straight from config.json or overridden in translation overrides

+2. When loading really long strings, they can get truncated, e.g. `markdown` striaght into `i18next.t()` will result in losing some markdown inside the string

 ## TypeScript
 TypeScript should be the default choice when writing components.
 Lean towards `tsx` when writing React components, with the following caveats: